Intervention/docs/image/v3/introduction/index.md

 - Unified API for GD & Imagick
 - Processing of animated images
 - Support for Colorspaces and Profiles
+- Support for text wrapping and line height in the font system
 - Improved architecture
 - PSR-12 standardized